Flaska Glass Bottles

 We found glass to be the most logical material for water bottles – it doesn’t put your health at risk, helps protect the environment and enables you to live an active lifestyle.
 That is why Flaska is made from glass!

 Glass is the clear choice: For you, for your family and for the environment.

 Our partnership in this programme is in a way logical since Flaska has been faithful to glass from its beginnings.
 And since the first day on we have also been promoting glass as the best material for storing beverages and food. … and of course water.
 Glass is the first and the biggest advantage of the Flaska bottles!
 We’re proud to be members of Friends of Glass!

-Let’s drink tap water!
+For Our Environment, Let’s drink tap water!

 In areas where quality drinking water is available, buying bottled water is an unnecessary overloading of the environment.
 Water is most usually sold in plastic PET bottles.
 The relatively low recycling level of this material into materials of lesser quality (down-cycling) further substantiates this statement.
 We should consume quality and appropriately filtered tap water, wherever it is available, and contribute to minimising pollution.

 In 2010, the average EU citizen consumed as much as 103.3 l of bottled water, the average Slovene 53.7 l and the average German national 166.2 l.
 The largest amount of bottled water in the EU was consumed by the Italians – 182.2 l.